Westminster Abbey - a survivor

 It is only open for services on Sundays (visitors welcome)

-There is a charge for admission.
-Verger tours and audio guides are available.
+There is a charge for admission which includes an audio guide.

 The cloisters are open daily 8am - 6pm

 College Garden is open Tuesday - Thursday 10am-4pm (Oct-Mch) or 6pm (Apl - Sept).
-Donation requested.
+Donation invited.
+Guide leaflet available.

-Parts of Little Cloister including St Catherines can be viewed when College Garden is open
+Parts of Little Cloister including St Catherine's Chapel remains can be viewed when College Garden is open

 RESOURCES